Unidata/netcdf-c/libpio/using_pio.md

 ## Decompositions

-To describe how an array is to be distributed, the user must create a decomposition with nc_init_decomp().
+To describe how the data from a netCDF variable or variable record is to be distributed across processors, the user must create a decomposition with nc_init_decomp().
 A decomposition ID is returned, which must be provided when doing distributed reads and writes.
-The descomposition resources can be freed with nc_free_decomp().
+The decomposition resources can be freed with nc_free_decomp().

+### Saving Decomposition to File

+A decomposition can be save to a (netCDF) file with nc_write_decomp().
+This is useful for debugging decompositions, or saving them.

+### Reading a Decomposition from File

+A decomposition file can be read with nc_read_decomp().
+This returns a decompositon ID, just as if nc_init_decomp() were called (which it is, but nc_read_decomp()).
+The resulting decomposition ID must be freed after use, exactly as if it were created with an nc_init_decom() call.

 ## Writing a Distributed Array

 The function nc_write_darray() is used to write one record of a variable from a distributed array.
 Each computation task will call nc_write_darray() with their local portion of the global array.